 i += 1

 The loop stops when i is no longer less than 5.
-Updating i with i += 1 is essential so that the condition changes and the loop can eventually end.
+Notice the i += 1 part — this is crucial for allowing the loop condition to change and preventing the loop from running forever.

 Example in C: